Are White Vinegar And Distilled White Vinegar The Same

 In addition to acetic acid, both types of vinegar also contain trace amounts of other compounds like potassium and magnesium.
 However, these compounds are present in much smaller amounts than in regular white vinegar.
 The flavor profile of distilled white vinegar is generally more subtle than that of regular white vinegar as well due to its lower levels of other compounds.

-See also Where To Buy Distilled Water In India
+See also Is Distilled Water Alkaline

 Overall, while both types of vinegars have acetic acid as their main ingredient, the other components found in each type vary slightly.
 Distilled white vinegar has a higher concentration of acetic acid and fewer trace compounds than regular white vinegar, giving it a milder flavor profile that makes it ideal for cleaning purposes.